-If an administrator is required to drive a personal vehicle in the performance of job duties, the administrator must carry and maintain automobile liability and property damage coverage.
+If an administrator is required to drive a personal vehicle to perform job duties, the administrator must carry and maintain automobile liability and property damage coverage.
 An administrator's coverage is primary in the event of an accident.
-The District's policy will cover as long as the administrator is driving for District business, but only after personal limits of liability are exhausted.
-The District does not provide any form of Comprehensive or Collision coverage for an administrator's vehicle if in an accident.
+The District's policy will cover as long as the administrator drives for District business but only after personal liability limits are exhausted.
+The District does not provide Comprehensive or Collision coverage for an administrator's vehicle if in an accident.